 Once the insolvency application of a company is accepted by a People's Court, an administrator will be designated to take over all business of the insolvent company.
-Those contracts, which were concluded between the insolvent company and other parties prior to acceptance of the insolvency application but are still pending completion by the parties, will not terminate automatically, and will be also handed over to the administrator.
-The administrator is entitled to decide whether those contracts shall be terminated or be continued and will notify the other contracting parties.
+Those contracts concluded between the insolvent company and other parties prior to acceptance of the insolvency application but which are still pending completion by the parties will not terminate automatically and will be handed over to the administrator.
+The administrator is entitled to decide whether those contracts shall be terminated or continued and will notify the other contracting parties.

-If the administrator, within two months upon the acceptance of insolvency application, has not notified the other contracting parties, or if the other contracting parties, within 30 days upon the receipt of the notification, has not replied to the administrator, the pending contract shall be deemed terminated.
+If the administrator, within two months upon the acceptance of an insolvency application, has not notified the other contracting parties, or if the other contracting parties, within 30 days of receipt of the notification, have not replied to the administrator, the pending contract shall be deemed terminated.